danvbe/TestBasket/README.md

 [**Catalog**](https://github.com/danvbe/TestBasket/blob/master/Catalog.php) - contains only an array of products.
 It has the ability to not allow duplicate codes.

 [**Offer**](https://github.com/danvbe/TestBasket/blob/master/Offer.php) - contains the definition of an offer.
-It has the Code of the product, the Quantity and the priceChanger
+It has the Code of the product, the Quantity and the priceChanger.

+As an example:
-	EX: 	'buy 1 get second at half price' means if you buy 2 products you get them at 0.75 of original price So, we will have an Offer with the proper Code, Quantity set to 2 and the priceChanger set to 0.75
+ - 'buy 1 get second at half price' means if you buy 2 products you get them at 0.75 of original price
+ - So, we will have an Offer with the proper Product Code, Quantity set to 2 and the priceChanger set to 0.75

 [**DeliveryChargeRules**](https://github.com/danvbe/TestBasket/blob/master/DeliveryChargeRules.php) - this is mostly a dummy class to simply hold the limits within we change the deliver price based on the given basket total.
 It contains a plain function to return the result based on the given basket total.